ibm-cloud-docs/ContinuousDelivery/troubleshoot_cd.md

 `This pipeline was created, but might be missing jobs, stages, or other resources.
 You can use this pipeline, or if you prefer, you can delete it and create another pipeline.`

-Typcially, this issue is caused by an error in your pipeline.yaml definition.
+Typically, this issue is caused by an error in your pipeline.yaml definition.
 {: tsCauses}

 You can use any of the following methods to debug this error: